t4nello/McStack/README.md

 - Grafana
 - Traefik
 - Portainer
-- Portainer Agent

 ## Prerequisites

-To propelly setup the swarm cluster you have to install docker engine accoring to the instructions on https://docs.docker.com/engine/install/, afer installation follow the steps on https://docs.docker.com/engine/install/linux-postinstall/ .
+To propelly setup the stacks you have to install docker engine accoring to the instructions on https://docs.docker.com/engine/install/, afer installation follow the steps on https://docs.docker.com/engine/install/linux-postinstall/ .

 Install ```apache2-utils``` package to generate password for Traefik

 ## Installation
 1. Clone the repository